ibm-cloud-docs/Cloudant/getting-started.md

 The service credentials in this example were defined when a demonstration {{site.data.keyword.cloudant_short_notm}} service was created on {{site.data.keyword.cloudant_short_notm}}.
 The credentials are reproduced here to show how they would appear in the dashboard.
 However, the demonstration {{site.data.keyword.cloudant_short_notm}} service was removed, so these credentials are no longer valid.
 You *must* supply and use your own service credentials.
 {: note}

-For more information about the fields in your credentials, see [Locating your service credentials](/docs/Cloudant?topic=Cloudant-locating-your-service-credentials).
+For more information about the fields in your credentials, see [Understanding your service credentials](/docs/Cloudant?topic=Cloudant-locating-your-service-credentials#the-service-credentials).